-Figure 4-41 Basic Security
+Figure 4-42 Basic Security

 - Firewall A firewall protects your network from the outside world.
 Here you can enable or disable the Router's firewall. - SPI Firewall SPI (Stateful Packet Inspection, also known as dynamic packet filtering) helps to prevent cyber attacks by tracking more state per session.
 It validates that the traffic passing through the session conforms to the protocol.
 SPI Firewall is enabled by factory default.
-If you want all the computers on the LAN exposed to the outside world, you can disable it. - > VPN - VPN Passthrough must be enabled if you want to allow VPN tunnels using IPSec, PPTP, or L2TP protocols to pass through the Router's firewall. - PPTP Passthrough Point-to-Point Tunneling Protocol (PPTP) allows the Point-to-Point Protocol (PPP) to be tunneled through an IP network.
-To allow PPTP tunnels to pass through the Router, keep the default, Enabled. - L2TP Passthrough Layer 2 Tunneling Protocol (L2TP) is the method used to enable Point-to-Point sessions via the Internet on the Layer 2 level.
-To allow L2TP tunnels to pass through the Router, keep the default, Enabled. - IPSec Passthrough Internet Protocol Security (IPSec) is a suite of protocols for ensuring private, secure communications over Internet Protocol (IP) networks, through the use of cryptographic security services.
-To allow IPSec tunnels to pass through the Router, keep the default, Enabled.
+If you want all the computers on the LAN exposed to the outside world, you can disable it.

-- ALG It is recommended to enable Application Layer Gateway (ALG) because ALG allows customized Network Address Translation (NAT) traversal filters to be plugged into the gateway to support address and port translation for certain application layer "control/data" protocols such as FTP, TFTP, H323 etc. - FTP ALG To allow FTP clients and servers to transfer data across NAT, keep the default Enable. - TFTP ALG To allow TFTP clients and servers to transfer data across NAT, keep the default Enable. - H323 ALG To allow Microsoft NetMeeting clients to communicate across NAT, keep the default Enable.
+- VPN VPN Passthrough must be enabled if you want to allow VPN tunnels using IPSec, PPTP, or L2TP protocols to pass through the Router's firewall. - PPTP Passthrough Point-to-Point Tunneling Protocol (PPTP) allows the Point-to-Point Protocol (PPP) to be tunneled through an IP network.
+To allow PPTP tunnels to pass through the Router, keep the default, Enable. - L2TP Passthrough Layer 2 Tunneling Protocol (L2TP) is the method used to enable Point-to-Point sessions via the Internet on the Layer 2 level.
+To allow L2TP tunnels to pass through the Router, keep the default, Enable. - IPSec Passthrough Internet Protocol Security (IPSec) is a suite of protocols for ensuring private, secure communications over Internet Protocol (IP) networks, through the use of cryptographic security services.
+To allow IPSec tunnels to pass through the Router, keep the default, Enable. - ALG It is recommended to enable Application Layer Gateway (ALG) because ALG allows customized Network Address Translation (NAT) traversal filters to be plugged into the gateway to support address and port translation for certain application layer "control/data" protocols such as FTP, TFTP, H323, RTSP etc. - FTP ALG Select Enable, to allow FTP servers to operate properly. - TFTP ALG - Select Enable, to allow TFTP servers to operate properly. - H323 ALG Select Enable, to allow H323 services to operate properly. - RTSP ALG Select Enable, to allow RTSP services to operate properly.